timczerniak/gramadach_na_gaeilge/03_simple_prepositions.md

 * _Bhí idir **bh**uachaillí agus **ch**ailíní i láthair._

-A séimhiú does not follow _idir_ when there's a noun similar to "eatarthu", or if space or time are involved:
+A séimhiú does not follow _idir_ when there's a noun describing a group, or if space or time are involved:

 * _argóint idir beirt pholaiteoirí_
 * _idir Baile Átha Cliath agus Corcaigh_